 If you are looking for instant pot recipes.
 Try this easy Instant Pot Congee 粥 with chicken.
 Congee is a porridge made of rice.
 It’s a savory rice broth that is commonly eaten as a breakfast dish or cereal and is relatively low in calories.

 This easy rice dish recipe is very easy to make and it’s also a budget-friendly recipe.
-Congee is not very nutritionally rich, so be sure to add healthy protein and vegetables to boost the nutritional value.
+Congee is not very nutritionally rich, so be sure to add healthy protein and vegetables to boost its nutritional value.

 How Do You Make Congee with Instant Pot